Comparative Chart ASIAN Countries

 Source: Wikipedia, NDTV, Indexmundi.com

-Service Industries in Asia are a feature of modern, rich economies.
-High levels of professional skill and research and innovative capability, and the educational and commercial infrastructure that underpin them, make the difference between middle-income and really high-income economies.
+Service Industries in Asia are a feature of modern and rich economies.
+High levels of professional skills and research, and innovative capability, and the educational and commercial infrastructure that underpin them, make the difference between middle-income and really high-income economies.

 Service trade is also the most rapidly growing component of international trade, connecting trade in goods to international investment flows in highly sophisticated networks of value chains in the most dynamic parts of the international economy.

 An underperforming service sector is a drag on economic development and efficiency right across the economy.
-Batten and Mellor identify Vietnam and Papua New Guinea (PNG) as two developing countries in the region whose service sectors are, for somewhat different reasons, seriously underperforming.
+Batten and Mellor identify Vietnam and Papua New Guinea (PNG) as two developing countries in the region whose service sector is, for somewhat different reasons, seriously underperforming.
 They are not alone in this problem.